csu-hci-projects/SP24-Measuring-Cognitive-Load-During-Adaptive-Training-In-Virtual-Reality-Using-FNIRS-And-EEG/README.md

 https://github.com/NuiLab/asTask.git

 My class project slightly extends this virtual environment to allow the Lab Streaming Layer (LSL) to be integrated.
-LSL is crucial for both fNIRS and EEG measures to allow triggers to be sent and for measures to start recording as soon as Meta Quest 3 users begin their training.
+LSL is crucial for both fNIRS and EEG measures to allow triggers to be sent and for measures to include time stamps as soon as Meta Quest 3 users begin their training.
 For simplicity, the code I created and added to the original environment originated in the following link:

 https://github.com/labstreaminglayer/LSL4Unity.git